-On the 15th of January 2019 National Grid Viking Link Ltd. made The National Grid Viking Link Limited (Viking Link Interconnector) Compulsory Purchase Order 2019 (CPO) to enable it to compulsorily acquire the land and rights necessary to install the UK onshore infrastructure.
+On the 15th of January 2019, National Grid Viking Link Ltd (NGVL) made The National Grid Viking Link Limited (Viking Link Interconnector) Compulsory Purchase Order 2019 (CPO) to enable it to compulsorily acquire the land and rights necessary to install and operate the UK onshore infrastructure.

 How to find more information about CPO

-Further detail on the compulsory purchase process can be found in the Ministry of Housing, Communities and Local Government Guidance on Compulsory Purchase Process and The Crichel Down Rules (February 2018) which are available to view and download for free online by clicking here
+Further detail on the compulsory purchase process can be found in the Ministry of Housing, Communities and Local Government Guidance on Compulsory Purchase Process and The Crichel Down Rules (July 2019) which are available to view and download for free online by clicking here.

 The Ministry for Housing, Communities and Local Government has also produced booklets and guidance on how the compulsory purchase process works entitled "Compulsory Purchase and Compensation" listed below: